d3b-center/OMPARE/README.rst

 - Create project folder under *data/*.
 - Keep the subdirectory names and file extensions consistent.
+- Run script to create and organize project folder:

 .. code-block:: bash

+	Rscript create_project.R <path to project directory with all files>

+	# This should create a folder structure as shown below:

 	# Directory structure:
 	data/PNOC008